gvwilson/sensibleadventures/cloudherd/reboot.md

 *   "As dead as a dog".
 *   Grappa Gas's wooden leg sprouts new buds in the spring
 *   figure out how to work in kites again - they were fun
-*   need a cloud fight
-*   reintroduce Tasteless (he's with the soldiers when they're rescued)

 ## Chapter 1.
 Soldiers!

 *   goals
-    *   introduce most major characters
+    *   introduce most major characters (not Bonzon, Tasteless, or Ulfmaerr)
         *   Noxy
         *   Rash and Sensy
         *   Indy